-Country Johnny Mathis, as he was labeled early in his career to distinguish himself from the other emerging singer of the same name, began his career as a recording artist on the StarTalent label in 1949.
+‘Country’ Johnny Mathis, as he was labeled early in his career to distinguish himself from the other emerging singer of the same name, began his career as a recording artist on the StarTalent label in 1949.
 He would go on to record for a number of record labels during his music career including Chess, Columbia, D Records, Mercury, Decca, United Artists, Little Darlin’, Hilltop and Stonegate.
-As a part of the duet, Jimmy and Johnny, he scored a Top 10 hit in 1953 with the song, “If You Don’t Somebody Else Will” released on Chess Records.
-In 1955, Jimmy and Johnny were teamed withElvis Presley and other Louisiana Hayride stars for tour dates in the areas within driving distance of the Hayride.
-Johnny’s highest charting single as a soloist, “Please Talk To My Heart”(Top 15), occurred while recording for United Artists in 1963.
-(Mathis also recorded several Rockabilly sides for D Records under the name of Les Cole & The Echoes.
-The most notable being “Bee-Bopping Daddy”.)
-He’s appeared on the Louisiana Hayride, Big D Jamboree, The Grand Ole Opry, The Wilburn Brothers Show and TNN’s Nashville Now to name a few.
-Mathis was a regular performer on the Louisiana Hayride through much of the 50′s.
-(His song “Let Me Go Back One More Time” was featured in the Louisiana Hayride documentary, Cradle Of The Stars, narrated by Hank Williams Jr.)
+As a part of the duet, Jimmy and Johnny, he scored a Top 5 Billboard Chart hit in 1953 with the song, “If You Don’t Somebody Else Will”, released on Chess Records.
+In 1955, on the heels of their chart success, Jimmy and Johnny were teamed with Elvis Presley for tour dates as both acts continued their weekend appearances on The Louisiana Hayride.
+Both Jimmy and Johnny and Elvis received Most Promising nominations in Billboard Magazine’s Most Promising Artists category for 1954.

-He later met Jeannie McLain in a little church in Louisiana where he was holding revival services and they married and had 3 sons.
-Johnny spent most of his time during the 70′s, 80′s and 90′s writing and singing Gospel music and evangelizing across the country.
+He later met Louisiana native, Jeannie McLain, they married in 1968 and had 3 sons.
+Johnny spent most of his time during the 70′s, 80′s and 90′s writing and singing Gospel music and evangelizing in churches across the country.
 He was a devoted father, passing along his love for music, faith and dedication, to his sons John Jr, Bill and James.
-Many times taking his young musicians to the local nursing homes to play music.
+Many times he would take his young musicians to the local nursing homes to play music.

-Country Johnny Mathis left a legacy in so many areas, from music to faith to family.
+‘Country’ Johnny Mathis left a legacy in so many areas, from music to faith to family.
 He is missed but the celebration of his life and music live on through his family, friends and followers of his music.